Public defender: Australia

 The Australian states of Victoria and New South Wales both have dedicated Public Defenders chambers.
 These chambers retain barristers who are employed by the state government to represent legally-aided clients who are charged with serious indictable offences.
 In New South Wales, Public Defenders only appear in criminal matters, both at trial and appellate level, while in Victoria, Public Defenders also undertake some family law and civil work.

-The New South Wales Senior Public Defender is Belinda Rigg, Senior Counsel, who was the first female public defender in NSW upon her appointment in 2019.
-In Victoria, the Chief Public Defender is Tim Marsh.

 In Queensland, the Legal Aid Office (Queensland) was merged with the Public Defender's Office in 1991, in an expanded service providing clients to access family, civil and all criminal law services.

 Brazil

 The Constitution of Brazil uniquely provides for a public defenders' office (Defensoria Pública) at both state and federal levels.
 Public defense is a right to poor people, who must declare, formally, that they cannot afford regular legal aid, to benefit from public defenders' services.

 Public defenders, like prosecutors and judges, are admitted to their positions through civil service examination.
 The public defender's office assists the poor and lower middle-class in both civil and criminal matters, although the poorest states in the country are still struggling to set up a state public defenders office.

 Public defense in Brazil dates back to 1897, when a decree mandated government-funded legal assistance in the state of Rio de Janeiro, then called Legal Assistance (Assistência Jurídica).
 The Constitution of 1937 extended Assistência Jurídica to the entire country, but without the same effectiveness that is derived from the current, 1988 Constitution.